viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 <!--8908044-->
 >**Looking for consumer information?** See [Retrace your steps with Recall](https://support.microsoft.com/windows/retrace-your-steps-with-recall-aa03f8a0-a78b-4b3e-b0a1-2eb8ac48701c).

 Recall allows you to search across time to find the content you need.
 Just describe how you remember it, and Recall retrieves the moment you saw it.
-Recall takes snapshots of your screen and stores them in a timeline.
-Snapshots are taken every five seconds while content on the screen is different from the previous snapshot.
+Windows periodically saves snapshots of your screen while the content on the screen is different from the previous snapshot.
+The snapshots of your screen are organized into a timeline.
 Snapshots are locally stored and locally analyzed on your PC.
 Recall's analysis allows you to search for content, including both images and text, using natural language.

 > [!NOTE]
 > Recall is coming soon through a post-launch Windows update.
 See [aka.ms/copilotpluspcs](https://aka.ms/copilotpluspcs).

-When Recall opens the snapshot a user selected, it enables screenray, which runs on top of the saved snapshot.
-Screenray analyzes what's in the snapshot and allows users to interact with individual elements in the snapshot.
-For instance, users can copy text from the snapshot or send pictures from the snapshot to an app that supports `jpeg` files.
+When Recall opens the snapshot you selected, it enables screenray, which runs on top of the saved snapshot.
+Screenray analyzes what's in the snapshot and allows you to interact with individual elements in the snapshot.
+For instance, you can copy text from the snapshot or send pictures from the snapshot to an app that supports `jpeg` files.

 :::image type="content" source="images/8908044-recall.png" alt-text="Screenshot of Recall with search results displayed for a query about a restaurant that the user's friend sent them." lightbox="images/8908044-recall.png":::

 ## System requirements

-Recall has the following minimum system requirements:
+Recall has the following minimum hardware requirements:

 - A [Copilot+ PC](https://www.microsoft.com/windows/business/devices/copilot-plus-pcs#copilot-plus-pcs)
 - 16 GB RAM